 Following on from this, for a week in November, it is hoped that the Kenyan teachers will come to visit and teach here at St Mary’s and the other Chorley Schools.
 It is hoped that this partnership will enrich education, promote global citizenship and build international trust and understanding in both schools and societies therefore creating a safer and more connected world for our children’s future.

-UPDATE: Due to the worldwide COVID crisis, the trips have been postponed this year, but we hope to reschedule for late 2021
+UPDATE: Due to the worldwide COVID crisis, the trips have been postponed, but we hope to reschedule at some point in the future.

 We are delighted to announce that in February 2021 we were awarded the Global Schools Award Level 1 and St Mary's is now a certified Global School